 Will the activity produce solid waste during its operational phase?
+If yes, what estimated quantity will be produced per month?

 YES NO 'm3

 How will the solid waste be disposed of (describe)?

 No solid waste will be generated during the operational phase.
 Maintenance of the structure will take place yearly but waste generated will be removed from site by the Contractor and disposed of at a licensed facility.